 After the lucky person who reached first claimed their prize, they spent quite a bit of time admiring the craftsmanship of the blade.
 It features a feather pattern of basswoods and red alder.
 The carbon shaft looks black at first, but then you notice it seems to glow from within where the light hits it.
 The solid wooden grip with its asymmetric palm looks inviting to hold.

 We loved the Balance and recommend it to those that find joy in beauty and appreciate state-of-the-art construction.
 As pretty as it is, we enjoy paddling it even more than we enjoy looking at it.
+While it definitely isn't the paddle for everyone, it's hard to argue with how cool this paddle looks.
+It makes a style statement without sacrificing too much in terms of paddling performance and is a surefire way to turn some heads when you are out on the water.

 — Megan Ferney